danhealy/dragonruby-zif/README.md

 4. Run using `./dragonruby dragonruby-zif/`

 ## Installation in your app:

+App dependencies in DRGTK currently have to be managed manually, by copying the source into your project.

+0. Download a copy of Zif somewhere: `git clone https://github.com/danhealy/dragonruby-zif.git`.
-1. Create a `lib` directory inside the `app` directory, and then copy the `app/lib/zif` directory into it.
+1. Create a `lib` directory inside your project's `app` directory, and then copy Zif's `app/lib/zif` directory into it.
 2. In your `main.rb`, require the parts of Zif you need.
 To require everything:

 ```ruby